swendt57/randy-bick-refactor/README.md

   the current version.
   * Then expanded collapsible nav bar was hidden beneath the galleries.
 Using developer tools, I discovered that the galleries had an extremely high z-index, some I gave the nav an even higher value.
   * Inconsistent behavior on smaller screen sizes.
 The presentations vary somewhat from phone OS to phone OS.
-I am having to live with that.
+However, they work on all tested phones.

 ### Deployment
  I have deployed the code using GitHub pages at https://swendt57.github.io/randy-bick-refactor as well as below a subfolder